 Andy Clava (Woodcote Green 0532) from Yorkshire posted a brief note

 on the V8 Website bulletin board seeking advice on how to remove the headlamps

 cowls on an RV8 with air-conditioning.
 Within two hours Gavin Brown at the MG

 Car Centre in Tasmania posted this useful note on how to go about the job.
 (Jan

-Klava's note said "the condenser unit seriously hampers access
+Klava's note said "the condenser unit seriously hampers access to the

-system.
-Access to this is not clarified in the RV8 Repair Manual - will I need to remove the bumper
+this is not clarified in the RV8 Repair Manual - will I need to remove the bumper

 valance?
-Any ideas or remedies would
+Any ideas or remedies would be gratefully welcomed".

-replied "you need to remove the bumper to do this".
+need to remove the bumper to do this".
 He then set out the steps for

 > Undo the two bolts that hold up the lower plastic air

 and remove it from the car.|

 > Undo the two 10mm bolts that go into the

 sides of the bumper bar behind the indicators near the wheel arch.

 not need to put a spanner on the bolt head, just hold it with your finger to stop

 > Disconnect the wiring loom clips to the back of

 > Remove the bumpers.

-Removing the headlight
+the headlight pods